dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 With OCLP v0.2.5, we've added support for legacy Wi-Fi on Monterey.
 However some users may have noticed that they can't connect to wireless networks.

 To work-around, we recommend users to manually connect using the "other" option on the Wi-Fi menu bar or manually adding the network on the "Network" preference pane.

+## No Graphics Acceleration on Intel Ivy Bride and Nvidia Kepler GPUs

+With macOS Monterey, Apple removed Graphics Drivers for both Intel Ivy Bride and Nvidia Kepler.
+To re-enable acceleration, simply run the Post Install Root Volume patches.

+Once rebooted, acceleration will be re-enabled as well as brightness control for laptops.